A-BN/ClermonTyping/README.md

 	--threshold			: Option for ClermontTyping, do not use contigs under this size (optional)
 ```

 This script will execute the pipeline blast, mash and python to give the full output (html file).
-If you need to analyse several fasta files you can list them with a @ sign:
+If you need to analyse several fasta files you can list them with a @ sign (absolute path required):
 ```
 % clermonTyping.sh --fasta my_ecoli1.fasta@my_ecoli2.fasta@my_ecoli3.fasta
 ```
+**/!\ Important: you have to specify an absolute path**

 ### Clermont Typing without mash and R